 - service users’ confidentiality and privacy are to be respected, and

 - service users have the right to advocacy and support.

-The Service Excellence Team has policies, procedures and practices that safeguard the confidentiality of information obtained during External Assessment.
+The ASES Team has policies, procedures and practices that safeguard the confidentiality of information obtained during External Assessment.

-The Service Excellence Team are not permitted to release information obtained through the assessment processes unless written permission has been granted by the organisation to the Manager, Service Excellence Team, or as required by law.
+The ASES Team are not permitted to release information obtained through the assessment processes unless written permission has been granted by the organisation to the Program Manager, ASES Team, or as required by law.

 The information gathered via documentation and the review of your policies and procedures will be used to prepare for the onsite assessment and will be treated in accordance with the principles contained in the Privacy Act 1988 (Commonwealth).Page last updated : 03 Dec 2020